-For starters, you should have an attorney who understands the complexities and nuances of drunk driving matters and breathalyzer issues, including the science, protocol and methodology.
-In some cases, you may also want to consider retaining a chemical expert who specializes in blood-alcohol content and has knowledge of the issues involving how BAT results are generated.
+For starters, you should have an owi lawyer who understands the complexities and nuances of drunk driving matters and breathalyzer issues, including the science, protocol and methodology.
+In some cases, you may also want to consider hiring a bondsman if you are almost certain that you’ll be found guilty.

 In Massachusetts, the law presumes that a person is operating under the influence of alcohol if he submitted to a breathalyzer and that yielded a reading of 0.08% or greater.
 Believe it or not, most people that blow a 0.08% or above just give up.
 They shouldn’t.